code-423n4/2023-05-juicebox-findings/data/umarkhatab_465-G.md

 ```

 This will save 3 units of gas just for one condition.
-So if we have multiple conditions like this ,
+So if we have multiple conditions like this,
 which in our case are 2 located here

 https://github.com/code-423n4/2023-05-juicebox/blob/main/juice-buyback/contracts/JBXBuybackDelegate.sol#L286